 Manually-operated rudder and stabilator trim is provided.
-Rudder trimming is accomplished through the rudder control system (see figure 7-1) by rotating the horizontally mounted trim control wheel either left or right, which will offset the rudder.
+Rudder trimming is accomplished through a bungee connected to the rudder control system and a trim control wheel mounted on the control pedestal.
+Rudder trimming is accomplished by rotating the horizontally mounted trim control wheel either left or right to the desired trim position.
+Rotating the trim wheel to the right will trim nose-right; conversely, rotating it to the left will trim nose-left.
 Stabilator trimming is accomplished through the stabilator trim tab by utilizing the vertically mounted trim control wheel.
-Upward rotation of the trim wheel will trim nose-down; conversely, downward rotation will trim nose-up.
+Forward rotation of the trim wheel will trim nose-down; conversely, aft rotation will trim nose-up.